 – You are not allowed in brokerage and auctioning

-– You are not allowed to be a barber, hair dresser & beautician.
+– Note that you are not allowed to be a barber, hair dresser & beautician.

 – You are not allowed in the building industry.

 These are professions which you are not allowed in as a Thai national can perform this task.
 There are however consultants such as consulting engineers.
 The prohibition is mainly to protect the low-end jobs in Thailand from neighboring countries nationals.
 Consider this when wanting to be working as a foreigner in Thailand.
 Note also the topic on here labelled getting a work permit in Thailand.

 – You are not allowed in Orchids cultivation